kbase/cdm-mcp-server/docs/guide/user_guide.md

 > **⚠️ Final Warning Before We Phone Home!**
 >
-> Any output from an AI generated query will be sent to the remote AI model host—unless you’ve configured your MCP Host to use a locally deployed model.
+> Any output from an AI generated query will be sent to the remote AI model host—unless you've configured your MCP Host to use a locally deployed model.

 #### Database Exploration
 ```markdown